lancewood1/cloud-native-course-errata/README.md

 - What happens to your application by default if config server is down during actuator refresh?
 - Configure your application to fail-fast if config server is not available during start up.
 - Configure your application to use a retry/backoff policy on a config server fail-fast.
+- How might you handle configuration changes of database passwords with zero downtime?

 #### Client Load Balancing